Beyond IID: data-driven decision-making in heterogeneous environments: Introduction

-\textbf{Reduction to uniform distributionally robust optimization (DRO) regret (\Cref{sec:reduction}).} Our second contribution lies in developing a set of general results for this framework.
-A central result we present in \Cref{sec:reduction} is a general reduction we develop in \Cref{thm:reduction_stat} in which we establish the following: asymptotically, as the number of samples goes to $\infty$, the worst-case regret of a policy (in a broad subclass we call sample-size-agnostic) is upper-bounded by that of an alternative problem with two major simplifications: $i.)$ the worst-case is now taken over only a single distribution for historical environments as opposed to a sequence of heterogeneous distributions; and $ii.)$ the decision-maker (DM) has access to the exact historical distribution.
-This upper bound can be seen as a uniform distributionally robust optimization problem \textit{under a regret performance metric}, and offers a systematic way to derive upper bounds for policies of interest.
-This result is closely related to \cite{mohri2012new} and we discuss in detail the connections to their result after stating \Cref{thm:reduction_stat}.
+Our first contribution lies in developing a general result to evaluate the asymptotic worst-case regret of a large class of data-driven policies.
+In particular, we establish in \Cref{thm:reduction_stat} the following: asymptotically, as the number of samples goes to $\infty$, the worst-case regret of a policy, whose decision only depends on the empirical distribution and not the number of samples, is upper-bounded by that of an alternative problem with two major simplifications: $i.)$ the worst-case is now taken over only a \emph{single} distribution for historical environments as opposed to a sequence of heterogeneous distributions and, $ii.)$ the decision-maker (DM) has access to the exact historical distribution.

+The upper bound we derive can be seen as a uniform distributionally robust optimization problem \textit{under a regret performance metric}, and offers a systematic way to derive upper bounds for policies of interest.
+We leverage it to analyze both the SAA policy but also to derive guarantees on alternative policies when SAA falters.
+Moreover, we show that the assumption that the policy does not depend on the number of samples can be made without loss of optimality, because for any problem, there exists such a policy achieving the optimal asymptotic worst-case regret (see \Cref{prop:lb_agnostic}).